SageKyle/advice-generator/README.md

+# Advice generator

-# Frontend Mentor - Advice generator app solution
+## A Frontend Mentor challenge solution

 This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.